 Reference Rate Reform - In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which is designed to ease the potential burden in accounting for the transition away from LIBOR.
 The ASU applies to contracts, hedging relationships, and other transactions that reference LIBOR or another reference rate expected to be discontinued and replaced with alternative reference rates as a result of reference rate reform.
 The ASU provides optional expedients and exceptions for applying U.S. GAAP to contracts, hedging relationships, and other transactions affected by reference rate reform if certain criteria are met.
 The ASU is effective for all entities as of March 12, 2020 through December 31, 2022.
 In January 2021, the FASB issued ASU 2021-01, Reference Rate Reform (Topic 848): Scope, which expands the scope of Topic 848 to include derivative instruments that are affected by changes in the interest rates used for margining, discounting or contract price alignment as part of the market transition to new reference rates (the "discounting transition").
-The Company is evaluating the impact of these ASUs, but does not expect them to have a material impact on its Condensed Consolidated Financial Statements and related disclosures.
+The Company adopted these ASUs on April 1, 2022, and this did not have a material impact on its condensed consolidated financial statements and related disclosures.